 Please join this zoom link to get started!

-Educators will start being let into the meeting right at 10am CT.
+Attendees will start being let into the meeting right at start time.

 How would this have been different with more people on the team?
 Why?

 How does our communication change when we have more or fewer people?

 How would this activity have been different if your employees did it?
 Why?

 How would you have participated differently if you were completing this activity WITH your employees?
 Why?

 As a leader, how do you or how can you help your teams communicate more effectively?

 What, from your perspective, causes the most conflict among teams?